krishbhanushali/distance-vector/README.md

 ## 3. Protocol Specification
 ### 3.1 Topology Establishment
-I used 4 servers/computers/laptops to implement the simulation. **The four servers are required to form a network topology as shown in fig 1**.Each server is supplied with a topology file at startup that it uses to build its initial routing table.
+I used 4 servers/computers/laptops to implement the simulation. **The four servers are required to form a network topology as shown in Figure 1**.
+Each server is supplied with a topology file at startup that it uses to build its initial routing table.
 The topology file is local and contains the link cost to the neighbors.
 For all other servers in the network, the initial cost would be infinity.
 Each server can only read the topology file for itself.
 The entries of a topology file are listed below:
 * num-servers
 * num-neighbors
 * server-ID server-IP server-port